We now provide 24-hour care, 365 days a year on conjunction with Vets Now. Find out more here

 Male Dog Neutering

-What is puppy neutering?
+What is puppy castrating?

 What age can my puppy be neutered?

 Your dog can be neutered from 6 months old onwards.
-However, it is recommended for your dog to have reached maturing before the surgery is performed, which could be up to 2 years in larger dogs.
+However, it is recommended for your dog to have reached maturity before the surgery is performed, which could be up to 2 years in larger dogs.

 What is the recovery time after dog neutering?

 After your male dog has been neutered, it will need rest at home for the next few days to ensure proper healing.
-We usually see that dogs can return to normal exercise and routine in 5-7 days.
+We usually see that dogs can return to normal exercise and routine in 10 days.

 What are the benefits of pet neutering my dog?